Are annuities a good investment?

 None

-So, are annuities worth it compared to other options?
+So, are annuities worth it compared to other options, like CDs?
 For guaranteed income, they might be the right option for some.
 To maintain access to funds, retirement savers might consider a savings account or a certificate of deposit (CD).
 At Raisin, you can explore CD accounts with a variety of terms and competitive rates, and there are no fees.

 Evaluating whether an annuity is right for you